data-govt-nz/ckanext-security/README.md

 By default, this means that after 10 unsuccessful login attempts from the same IP address within 15 minutes the login will be disabled for another 15 minutes.

+Failed two factor authentication code attempts are included in the count of unsuccessful login attempts.
+For example, five failed username and password attempts and then five failed 2fa codes will trigger the brute force lockout.

 Setting `ckanext.security.brute_force_key` to `user_name` will ignore the IP address so that unsuccessful login attempts will be detected based on user_name only.
 This provides greater security against attackers that can vary their IP address at the cost of the legitimate user getting locked out as well.